 My feet were soft and smooth except a bit of roughenss on the heel.
 It looked a lot better than when I started though.
 As expected, my left looked a little worse than my right.

 This was nothing a foot file did not take away though.
 Now that peeling was complete, I could use a foot file again anyway.
 My feet were a little more rough when I finished using the Baby Foot Exfoliation Foot Peel, but it was not so significant of a difference that I would say it is worth the extra $5.

 Was the Patchology PoshPeel Pedi Cure Intensive Foot Peel Treatment Worth It?

 The product completely peeled my skin, which is all I could ask for.
 My feet look better and feel softer, so I am very happy with the results.
 For those who want to try a peel but are still reluctant to spend $20, I’ve got you covered.
-Two years ago, I tried a similar peel that works about the same as this.
-I was not blogging when I used it, so I do not have a review.
-My plan is to use and review that one at the end of the summer, so I can post an official article.
-That peel is the TonyMoly Foot Peeling Shoes.
+See my review on the TonyMoly Foot Peeling Shoes.
 It is only $6.50!
 As a drugstore brand, it works with the $3.50 off $15 coupon Ulta almost always has.